mcgivrer/karma/src/docs/05-the_scene.md

 - one to welcome the player a `TitleScene`
 - and a second one with the game itself, the `PlayScene`.

-As these scenes are specific to our demo, We will implement it outside the bif KarmaApp class, and in a `my.karma.app.scenes` package.
+As these scenes are specific to our demo, We will implement it outside the bif KarmaPlatform class, and in a `my.karma.app.scenes` package.

 ### The title screen